wuseal/JsonToKotlinClass/README.md

 # JsonToKotlinClass

+Hi,Welcome to come to see me!
-A plugin for Kotlin generate Kotlin data class code from a json string
+I am a plugin for Kotlin generate Kotlin data class code from a json string

-A plugin for Kotlin to convert Json String into Kotlin data class code (Json to Kotlin)
+I am a plugin for Kotlin to convert Json String into Kotlin data class code (Json to Kotlin)

 ### Update Log
 #### 1.1
-1.Add property keyword config setting like ('var' or 'val'),the default keyword changed to 'val'.
+* Add property keyword config setting like ('var' or 'val'),the default keyword changed to 'val'.

 ### How to use
 * Search 'JsonToKotlin' in Intellij Idea Plugin Repositroy Or AndroidStudio Repository And Install it.